alexandor91/Drone_3DController/README.md

 ---

 ## Code Implementation
+All the codes are included in the "QuadControl.cpp" file.
 ### 1. Bodyrate Controller
 The code corresponding to body control is from line 119 to line 128.\
 '''\